Frans Lebu Raya: Career as educator

 From Kupang, Raya returned to his home village and became a teacher at a local junior high school until 1980.
 After that, Raya established a junior high school—Lamaholot Catholic Junior High School—and became its headmaster.
-A few years later, Raya left his position of headmaster and returned to Kupang to pursue further education at the University of Nusa Cendana, the only university at that time in East Nusa Tenggara.
+A few years later, Raya left his position of headmaster and returned to Kupang to pursue further education at Nusa Cendana University, the only university at that time in East Nusa Tenggara.

 During his studies in the university, Raya became active in organizational and political activities.
 He was elected as the chairman of the university's senate in 1988 for a two-year term and led the Indonesian National University Student Movement's branch in Kupang.
 He graduated from the university with a doctorandus and started to teach at Widya Mandala Catholic University and Kupang Technical Academy.
 He also founded the Prosperous Community Foundation, which aimed at assisting the community in implementing projects in the health sector, especially nutrition improvement, community disease control, and HIV/AIDS.